wangfengming/djel/README.md

 |-------------------|----------------|
 | data&#124;(lower) | `"pam poovey"` |

-Note that you should add a pair of parentheses.
+Note that you should add a pair of parentheses if the function not in root context.

 ### Lambda